Military Lessons for the Civilian World

 Is Broaddus Defense training realistic?
-It is – but not just with loud noises and yelling, which can be found lots of places in the training industry.
+It is – but not just with loud noises and yelling, which can be found a lot of places in the training industry.
 As a testament to our partnership with the ALERRT program, our training scenarios are research-based, focusing on the most likely threats, based on actual events and outcomes.
 We train our clients to never quit, and to mentally prevail in a way that empowers those involved to make better decisions in a time of chaos and need.

 Why does Broaddus Defense insist on repetitions?
 Have you ever been so nervous your hands feel like they’ve grown twice the normal size and your legs are just made of lead?
 Have you ever been scared or angry enough to even become dizzy?
 Adrenaline and other stress-induced hormones can do strange things to our bodies.
 Stress responses work both for us and against us.
 We can be stronger, more aggressive, and even bleed less when injured.
 But without mental and physical preparation, that same physiology can slow down rational thought and delay our reactions.
 Just look at police officers running toward danger or soldiers in combat: they still know how to keep their cool and do the job that needs to be done.
-They are humans, and are afraid in those moments.
-But their minds and bodies have been there before.
+They are humans, and are afraid in those moments - but their minds and bodies have been there before.
 Repetition of realistic, productive training exercises equates to better performance.
 While doing something once or twice is helpful, Broaddus Defense knows the amount of preparation that goes into something directly affects its success.
 We walk side-by-side with our clients and do all we can to ensure they are ready if they ever must face their worst day.

 Your Marines, Sailors, Soldiers, Airmen, and Coast Guardsmen have spent years in their career harnessing the power of practice, and with Broaddus Defense, they are ready to bring steady hands, clear heads, and proven training methods to clients.
 Whether it’s helping teachers learn how to secure classrooms full of children or banking executives re-evaluate their security protocols, Broaddus Defense professionals have been there and done that for our clients and our great nation for decades.